hooleymcknight/hooleymcknight.com/README.md

 ## Planned updates:
+ - re-align the spinner of the jackbox wheel on mobile
  - trap focus in the modals
- - autoplay videos when opened
+ - autoplay videos when opened (maybe)
+ - new styling for jackbox wheel filters

 ## Older updates:
  - made the jackbox wheel more dynamic (add or remove games from the wheel)